misobarisic/redgifs-downloader/README.md

    </a>
 </p>

+**A desktop application utilizing this package can be downloaded from here [Downloader](https://github.com/misobarisic/redgifs-downloader-desktop/releases)**

 How many times have you wanted to download videos in bulk from [RedGIFs](https://www.redgifs.com/).
 Downloading videos from your favourite user and any search term has never been easier!
 Just follow the steps below and make sure to use filters to enhance your experience.